Yellowstone National Park, Wyoming & The Roosevelt Arch In Gardiner, Montana 2010

 Pink Evening Primrose (Oenothera speciosa)

-Kevin and I reinforced the wood frame, because the outer frame was too big.
+Kevin and I reinforced the wood frame because the outer frame was too big.
 And I didn’t want to chop the original frame up.
 Once the wood frame was done, I built the aluminum bottom frame.
-We secured it with screwing it into the wood frame.
+We secured it by screwing it into the wood frame.
 Hopefully, this will prevent the greenhouse from falling over in high winds.
 Now, all the little detailed work has to be done, before I can build the outer upward frames, so I can slide the polycarbonate panels into place.
-Yep, this will take some time to get it all done.
+Yep, this will take some time to get all done.